Vintage Guitars

 Clacton On Sea, CO15***, UNITED KINGDOM

-Offered for sale with a low starting price is my Shaftesbury 3261 semi acoustic guitar.
-Shown in the main photo with the matching 3262 twelve string from the same year this guitar was modelled on the Rickenbacker 330 but was more affordable
+Offered for sale is my highly modified Shaftesbury 3261 semi acoustic guitar.
+This instrument was modelled on the Rickenbacker 330 but was more affordable

 The original damaged and faded sunburst finish was removed and left unfinished to give it a unique rat look.
-A Rickenbacker wiring loom was fitted and mated to twin Humbucking pickups.
+A Rickenbacker wiring loom was fitted and mated to twin Vanson 57 Humbucking pickups.

-The restoration was completed by the addition of a roller bridge ... more
+The restoration was completed by the addition of a roller bridge and a genuine ... more

 eBay logo